Kratos (God of War): Voice and actor portrayal

 Christopher Judge, who is best known for his portrayal of Teal'c in Stargate SG-1, replaced Terrence C. Carson, who had voiced Kratos since the original God of War, as the voice of Kratos in the 2018 game.
 Commenting in response to the change, Carson said: "Sony went in a new direction".
 Barlog said due to the way the earlier games were made, the studio was able to have someone other than the voice actor perform motion capture.
 Although Carson performed motion capture for Kratos in Ascension, Barlog said the actor change was made because of the type of camera work they wanted to do.
 They needed someone who was closer to Kratos's size to perform motion capture along with 10-year-old Sunny Suljic, who played Kratos's son, Atreus.
 Carson was unsuitable for this because he is much shorter than Kratos, who is over 6 feet tall: "Offsetting [Carson's height] for the size of a child, it turned out it was going to be almost impossible to try and actually shoot them and go in and redo the animations".
 Judge was chosen because he is 6 feet 3 in tall and had the body of a professional football player.
 Judge accepted the role as an opportunity to add something new to the character.
 He researched the character and Carson's performance but decided not to imitate Carson, instead deciding to start anew because Santa Monica was going in a new direction.

 Prior to beginning work on Ragnarök, Judge briefly quit the game after finding out Eric Williams would be directing the sequel.
 Judge was uncertain about Williams but Barlog, who served as a producer and creative director on Ragnarök, was able to convince Judge of Williams' capability to direct the game, which Judge affirmed after working with him.
+Carson reprised the role in God of War Sons of Sparta (2026) for the first time since Ascension.